Aristote Nsiala: Bolton Wanderers (loan)

 On 10 January 2020, Nsiala joined Bolton Wanderers on loan for the remainder of the 2019–20 season.

 Fleetwood Town

 On 14 January 2022, Nsiala joined Fleetwood Town on a permanent deal.
 He signed a new two-year contract with the club at the end of the 2021–22 season.

+Nsiala left Fleetwood Town on 30 November 2023, by mutual consent.

+Burton Albion

+On 9 February 2024, Nsiala joined League One club Burton Albion on a short-term contract until the end of the season.

+Return to Shrewsbury Town

+In June 2024, Nsiala agreed to return to League One club Shrewsbury Town on a two-year deal, reuniting for a fourth time with manager Paul Hurst.

+On 15 October 2025, he departed the club by mutual consent due to family reasons, choosing to take some time away from football.

 International career

 Eligible to play for DR Congo, England, Scotland and Wales, Nsiala was first called up by Wales to their under-19 training squad in July 2009.

 He made his international debut for DR Congo in a qualifier for the 2013 Africa Cup of Nations against the Seychelles on 15 June 2012, coming on as a substitute for Diego Kazadi Mutombo in a 3–0 victory.